omeka/Documentation/source/Reference/libraries/globals/link_to_file_show.rst

     Return a link to the file metadata page for a particular file.

-    If no File object is specified, this will determine the file to use through context.
-The text of the link defaults to the DC:Title of the file record, then to the original filename, unless otherwise specified.
+    If no File object is specified, this will determine the file to use throughcontext.
+The text of the link defaults to the DC:Title of the file record,then to the original filename, unless otherwise specified.

     :param array $attributes:
     :param string $text: